Chris Stapleton takes 6 at CMA Awards, Combs wins top prize

 Darius Rucker in 2009 was the first Black artist to win the award.

+Pearce, competing in an all-female category, was the only woman to take the stage and claim an award during the ceremony, now in its 55th year.

+Gabby Barrett was the night’s most nominated woman with four nods, but the “American Idol” alum was shut out.

-The ceremony represents a return to normal for the show.
-It's back in front of an audience at its usual home after last year's ceremony was held at a crowd-free Music City Center because of the coronavirus pandemic.
+The ceremony represented a return to normal for the show.
+It was back in front of an audience at its usual home, the Bridgestone Arena in Nashville, Tennessee, after last year’s ceremony was held at a crowd-free Music City Center because of the coronavirus pandemic.

-“We’re following all the health protocols to keep everyone safe,” Bryan said during his opening.
+“We’re following all the health protocols to keep everyone safe,” host Luke Bryan said during his opening monologue.
 “And we’re all vaccinated,” he said, “or not,” asking the awkwardly laughing audience, “anyone?”

-In awards announced before the show Wednesday, “half of my hometown” by Kelsea Ballerini featuring Kenny Chesney won musical event of the year and music video of the year.

-In a year when the major categories are dominated by male nominees, Gabby Barrett was the night's most nominated woman with four nods, but the “American Idol” alum was shut out.
+Moments later he was joined on stage by his “American Idol” co-hosts Lionel Richie and Katy Perry, who sneaked up on him from behind.

+“I have hosted other awards shows,” Bryan told his “Idol” co-hosts, pretending to be surprised.
+“I can handle this myself.”

 The CMAs are always heavy on performances and this year was no exception, with more songs than awards.

-Church was surrounded by flames on the stage as he belted out “Heart on Fire” early in the show.
-Carly Pearce and Ashley McBryde then took the stage for a duet of “Never Wanted to Be That Girl.”
+Church was surrounded by flames on the stage as he belted out “Heart on Fire."
+Pearce and Ashley McBryde then took the stage for a duet of “Never Wanted to Be That Girl.”

 Underwood and Jason Aldean dueted on their current hit “If I Didn't Love You" and real-life friends Kane Brown and Chris Young will sang their hit duet “Famous Friends," which was nominated in three categories but failed to take an award.